 Sustainability, or the capacity to survive in the long-term, be resilient to change and adapt to new environments, is also a value for economic activity.
 It is actually an historic guidance for long-term investors.
 Some companies see this as part of their core strategy.
 They are conscious of their actions on an environmental and social scale and foster these aspects to generate value for all their stakeholders.
 This responsibility translates to better vision and governance through their supply chains and for their waste management, making them more performant, efficient, and resilient to face uncertainties.
 These are all sources of value for investors across many industries.

 Water is not only the source of all life, but it is also the source of our entire modern civilization.
 Beyond the infrastructure serving our drinking and sanitary needs, it is also core to many industrial processes in agriculture, mining, energy, construction, and textile.
 Most often water is taken as a limitless resource that is used without little diligence for its quantity and quality.
 Yet the water cycle affects nature, its eco-systems, and eventually back to our societies and economies.
 The investment universe that deals with these issues are large and heterogeneous.
-These are various source of idiosyncratic resource for investors become an inherently diversified allocation.
+These are various sources of value for investors that together become an inherently diversified allocation.

 Agriculture is the lifeline of our society.
 Decades of industrial farming, over-use of pesticides, and monocultures have degraded our soils and prevented them from fully regenerating.
 It has furthermore impoverished their eco-systems that provides (in-)valuable ecological services to grow healthy food.
 New regenerative techniques in agriculture aim to rebuild these eco-systems and their topsoil by holistically managing the entire agricultural supply chain.
 These techniques proved to deliver better quality food but also to be more profitable.
 This represents an attractive long-term investment opportunity for investors.